 - Production = 500 bopd

 That’s not bad for a measly 10 acres is it?
-The production figures used are of course Initial Production so you can expect production to decline over time, but it’s still very impressive to see the magnitude one of these wells could be worth to a mineral owner …and lets not forget, there can (and probably will) be multiple wells drilled into a drilling unit of 640 or even 1280 acres!
+The production figures used are of course Initial Production so you can expect production to decline over time (see Decline Curves of the Niobrara for the latest 2014 Niobrara estimates), but it’s still very impressive to see the magnitude one of these wells could be worth to a mineral owner …and lets not forget, there can (and probably will) be multiple wells drilled into a drilling unit of 640 or even 1280 acres and there might be wells drilled into the Niobrara A, Niobrara B, Niobrara C, the Codell Fm. and possibly the Greenhorn Fm.
+Thats a lot of targets!
 So the math can only get better!

 Lets not forget about taxes!